 Start hustling right away – nicely, of course!
-You can offer your best tools or at least include an invite for newsletter subscription as soon as someone lands on your website.
+You can offer your best lead magnets or tools on your homepage.
+Or at least include an invite for newsletter subscription as soon as someone lands on your website.
 You will get more eyeballs on this page which impacts conversion, but your selling still needs to be persuasive.

 In the images below, Eden Fried, added not 1 but 3 offers on her home page.
 However, 2 lead to the same resource – her eBook.

 Blog posts are the best place to garner leads since the reader is engaged with your content.
 If it’s a long post, you can insert the same offer (but maybe a different visual) in the body and in the end.
 If not, share it 2 different products.
 Again, go for relevance.